-self-administered This is а questionnaire developed in 2000 and used internationally, validated and translated for Brazil(47). pregnant women in use in consisting of 19 questions divided into six (desire, excitement, domains lubrication, orgasms, satisfaction, and pain), scored from 0 to 5 to evaluate women's sexual functioning.
+self-administered This is a questionnaire developed in 2000 and used internationally, validated and translated for pregnant women in Brazil(47). use consisting of 19 questions divided into six (desire, excitement, domains lubrication, orgasms, satisfaction, and pain), scored from 0 to 5 to evaluate women's sexual functioning.
 The sum of the six domain scores is the final result.
 The maximum score is 36, and the lowest is 2.
-A low score indicates an abnormality in sexual functioning, and an FSFI score less than or equal to 26.55 characterizes FSFI sexual dysfunction1(23,24,27-29,31,33,34,36,40,44,45,47,49)
+A low score indicates an abnormality in sexual functioning, and an FSFI score less than or equal to 26.55 characterizes FSFI sexual dysfunctionl(23,24,27-29,31,33,34,36,40,44,45,47,49)